 The oldest cathedral on the continent, the Merida Cathedral completed in 1598 in the city of Merida.
 Also known as the Catedral de San Ildefonso.
 The Merida Cathedral is made from stones of Mayan pyramids.
 The church is actually built on the ruins of the Mayan city of Tiho.
 The cathedral is one of the Spanish Colonial period’s most important sites.

-Mexico History: Teotihuacan
+Mexico History and Landmarks: Teotihuacan

 An ancient Meso-American city near present-day Mexico City, Teotihuacan came to be around the year 400 B.C.
 The myriad of monuments constructed at the site suggests that it was a place of religious importance.
 While the site was later occupied by Toltec and Aztec peoples, it is still not certain which ancient group first established this mesmerizing site.